tormol/posixmq/README.md

 ## Minimum supported Rust version

-The minimum supported Rust version for 1.0.z releases is 1.31.1.
+The minimum Rust version for 1.0.\* releases is 1.39.0 if the `mio_07` feature is enabled, and 1.31.1 otherwise.
-Later 1.y.0 releases might increase this.
+Later 1.\*.0 releases might increase this.
 Until rustup has builds for DragonFly and Illumos, the minimum version will not be increased past what is available in repositories for these operating systems.
+New optional features might require newer Rust versions.
 To lock to a minor release, use `posixmq = "1.0.*"` in Cargo.toml, or just copy posixmq.rs into your project.

 ## License